kwadie/dataflow-templates-cicd/README.md

 This is a proof-of-concept for continuously deploying a Dataflow job using [Flex Template](https://cloud.google.com/dataflow/docs/guides/templates/overview#flex-templated-dataflow-jobs) and Cloud Build.

-It extends the work in [DataflowTemplates/flex-wordcount-python](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/master/v2/flex-wordcount-python) by adding the CICD pipeline and usage.
+It extends the work in [DataflowTemplates/flex-wordcount-python](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/master/v2/flex-wordcount-python) by:
+* Adding the CICD pipeline and usage.
+* Demonstrating how to template a Python pipeline with multiple file dependencies.

 ## Overview
-The Wordcount pipeline demonstrates how to use the new Flex Templates feature in Dataflow to create a template out of practically any Dataflow pipeline.
+The Wordcount pipeline demonstrates how to use Flex Templates in Dataflow to create a template out of practically any Dataflow pipeline.
 This pipeline does not use any [ValueProvider](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/options/value_provider.py) to accept user inputs and is built like any other non-templated
 Dataflow pipeline.
 This pipeline also allows the user to change the job graph depending on the value provided for an option at runtime (*--format=text|avro|parquet*)

-We make the pipeline ready for reuse by "packaging" the pipeline artifacts (python file + [command specs](python_command_spec.json)) in a Docker container.
+We make the pipeline ready for reuse by "packaging" the pipeline artifacts in a Docker container.
 In order to simplify the process of packaging the pipeline into a container we utilize [Google Cloud Build](https://cloud.google.com/cloud-build/).